songkeys/uni-media/docs/guide/introduction.md

 ## Case: NFT display

 This problem occurs a lot, for example, in displaying NFTs or IPFS content.
-The URL of one (digital art) item will probably looks like this:
+The URL of one (digital art) item will probably look like this:

 ```
 ipfs://QmPMFdEeHdYsnLaN9jTFPKwVpNjVwDeL1Ey2u5zUxewnQS